Gran Sabana: Santa Elena de Uairén

 As already mentioned, the main town is Santa Elena de Uairén, which is also the capital of the Gran Sabana Municipality.
 The city's name originated in the first daughter of the founder, Lucas Fernández Peña, called "Elena", and on the river that crosses the city, the "Uairén".
-It has an airport, a military post and is a free port from 1999, organized and founded by the son of the founder, Professor Héctor Fernández Espinoza.
+It has an airport and a military post and became a free port in 1999, organized and founded by the son of the founder, Professor Héctor Fernández Espinoza.
 Its economy is based on trade and mining.

 Recently, the tourism sector has been an important development because of its proximity to the main natural features of the Gran Sabana and its location near the border.
 The city has had a rapid population growth during the last decade and it is estimated that by 2016 the population of the town will be around 55,000.
 Several hotels that are involved in tourism with limited resources are spread through the center of the city.
 The Hotel Gran Sabana is a luxury option, like the Hotel Anaconda.
 In the center of the city, tourists can find many shops where they can buy supplies for camping in the national park, from canned or fresh food, to spare normal camping equipment.
 Many are also the business of buying and selling gold in the village.